-Math 300 Writing for Mathematics Spring 2003
+Math 300 Writing for Mathematics Spring 2004

-Comments on first drafts: Essay 1
+Comments on first drafts: Essay 2

-About one third of the essays contain serious errors either in mathematics or connecting the mathematical formula with the physical situation.
+A few of the essays contain serious errors either in mathematics or connecting the mathematical formula with the physical situation.
+More just omit or have too cursory a description of essential elements of the assignment.
 Some of these are discussed below.
 Then I pass to problems with the composition.

 Connecting mathematics and English 1.
 What do pronouns refer to?
-It is $1 + 1/2 + 1/3 \dots$
+It is 1 + 1/2 + 1/3